 2. Inerative Paragraph

-Inerative Paragraph Example
+Interactive Paragraph Example

 Mount Sinabung in North Sumatra erupts.
 The eruption of Mount Sinabung, Mount Kelud in East Java, has not yet subsided.
 Besides the volcano that erupted, flooding occurred in several areas.
-The capital city of Jakarta, like previous years, was hit by floods.
+The capital city of Jakarta, like in previous years, was hit by floods.
 NTT, which often experiences drought, is also hit by floods.
-Indonesia is indeed being hit by many calamities and disasters.
+Many calamities and disasters are indeed hitting Indonesia.

-The example paragraph above can be found in the main sentence, namely Indonesia is indeed being hit by many calamities and disasters.
+The example paragraph above can be found in the main sentence, namely, Indonesia is indeed being hit by many calamities and disasters.

 3. Paragraph Spread